Ismail Abdul Rahman: Legacy

 The legacy left behind by Ismail is often viewed in a positive light.
-It is conventionally held that his sudden death altered the course of Malaysian history – Tun Abdul Razak appointed Tun Hussein Onn as his new deputy, and Hussein Onn would later appoint Mahathir as Deputy Prime Minister after succeeding Razak, setting Mahathir on the course towards becoming Prime Minister.
+It is conventionally held that his sudden death altered the course of Malaysian history – Tun Abdul Razak appointed Hussein Onn as his new deputy, and Hussein Onn would later appoint Mahathir as deputy prime minister after succeeding Razak, setting Mahathir on the course towards becoming prime minister.
 Despite this, historians have often overlooked Ismail; one biographer of his has said that:

 Ismail's eldest son has suggested that Ismail was largely ignored because "Razak didn't want people to know about his illness and he didn't need a prop like Dr Ismail.
 He had to move out of Dr Ismail's shadow.
 My father didn't say he was controlling Razak, but people perceived he was doing so, including those who advised Razak."
 Generally, Ismail has been regarded as reliable and incorruptible, "remembered for his deep dislike of incompetence and bigotry, his strict adherence to the virtues of hard work and honesty, and his belief in the principles of national independence and multi-racialism".

 Tycoon Robert Kuok, a friend of Ismail's, would later remark that: